1961 (1st July)

 Diana made a visit to Argentina.

-Diana was the subject of a BBC Panorama programme where she admitted an affair with James Hewitt from 1986 – 1991.
-She also stated how she would like to be seen as the ‘queen of people’s hearts’.
+Diana was interviewed by the BBC Panorama programme where she admitted an affair with James Hewitt from 1986 – 1991.
+She also spoke of Charles’ relationship with Camilla Parker Bowles and stated that she would like to be seen as the ‘queen of people’s hearts’.

 1996 (28th August)

-The marriage of Prince Charles and Lady Diana was formally dissolved.
-Diana was allowed to retain the title Princess but was not allowed to use HRH.
-Custody of their children was shared equally.
+The marriage of Prince Charles and Princess Diana was formally dissolved.
+Diana was allowed to retain the title Princess but was not allowed to use the title HRH.

 Diana went to Angola where she launched her campaign against landmines.